FTChinese/subscription-api/_doc/subscription_intro.md

 * PUT `/membership` Create a new membership.
 NOT implemented.
 * GET `/membership/snapshots` Get a list of membership change history.
 * POST `/membership/addons` Transfer addon to expiration time.
+* PATCH `/membership/addons` Add addon to existing one.

 ### Orders